 Robert – Playgroup Leader & Behavioral Team Memeber

 As a playgroup leader and part of our behavior team, Robert helps keep the playgroups running smoothly.
-Robert has been one of PBSOC’s biggest supporters, and continues to grow and gain behavioral knowledge as a lead.
-Robert is a devoted and passionate volunteer who puts in multiple hours weekly ensuring dogs get out of their kennels and participate in playgroups.
+Robert has been one of SSPA’s biggest supporters, and continues to grow and gain behavioral knowledge as a lead.
+Robert is a devoted and passionate team member putting in multiple hours weekly ensuring dogs get out of their kennels, participate in playgroups and provides the necessary behavioral needs to thrive.
 He is also the founder of one of our largest fundraisers, Meet Your Maker.
 Robert puts in countless hours to make this event a huge success.

 Our lead photographer, Chandra, lends her awesome skills to help our dogs look their best!
 She is involved in all aspects of the photography process, from taking photos to processing and uploading them to our website.
 Great dog photos can’t happen without someone to wrangle, cajole, charm, and handle the canine subjects, and that’s where Emily lends a hand.